 That half of all chicks born into the egg industry are male poses an enormous ethical issue — not to mention a potential public relations problem for the the egg industry.
 But finally, there may be hope on the horizon that this brutal practice could come to an end.

 Scientists and animal rights campaigners have teamed up in Germany to come up with an alternative option to the mass-slaughter of the 45 million male chicks born into the country's egg industry each year.
-New technology looks set to determine the sex of each fertilised egg before the chick inside develops — enabling the removal of all male-identified eggs from the hatchery, and leaving only the female eggs to hatch.
-Germany's Agriculture Minister, Christian Schmidt, advised that 'chick shredding' could soon be a thing of the past in Germany — which could make it the first country in the world to stop the practice.
+A company called Seleggt has developed technology that will determine the sex of each fertilised egg before the chick inside develops — enabling the removal of all male-identified eggs from the hatchery, and leaving only the female eggs to hatch.

 Learn more about egg production in Australia:

 If Germany can pull it off, what's stopping everyone else?

 Millions of tiny chicks are 'disposed of' every year in Australia — and while caring people would never condone this ruthless treatment of vulnerable babies, most people have no idea it's even going on.
 Though it may not surprise you to hear that this is perfectly 'normal' in the caged egg industry (the same one that continues to defend the use of cruel battery cages) — the tragic reality is that the slaughter of male chicks is standard across all types of commercial egg farming — free range included.

 Sadly, the egg industry is not the only industry which shreds newborn chicks alive.
 The Australian chicken meat industry recommends that 'unviable' chicks be gassed or thrown into mincing machines — alive.
 This is the fate of roughly 3 million chicks born into the Australian chicken meat industry (and over 12 million male chicks born into the Australian egg industry) every year.